Our knowledge of orthopaedics. Your best health.

 Degenerative Spondylolisthesis

-As the spine continues to degenerate, the ligaments along the back of the spine may begin to buckle, resulting in nerve compression.
+• As the spine continues to degenerate, the ligaments along the back of the spine may begin to buckle, which can result in nerve compression.

 Degenerative spondylolisthesis